-I think the inbuilt libraries: the ability to add new library of icons and shapes is very useful.
+I think the inbuilt libraries: the ability to add a new library of icons and shapes is very useful.
 The one I use almost all the time now is the AWS library, there’s a lot of different options with the cloud architecture library which is really good.

-Being able to snap the lines to different shapes and just being able to move them around, and reorganise it as I need to, to create nice looking diagrams.
+Being able to snap the lines to different shapes and just being able to move them around, and reorganize it as I need to, to create nice looking diagrams.
 There are other diagramming tools that are less aesthetically pleasing and do the snapping kind of thing, but I just really like the simplicity of Cacoo, the simplicity of design.

 “I think it’s less of the particular features, but the features that are implemented are very good and really easy to use.”

 Were there any steep learning curves when you started using Cacoo?

 Not so much, I think the interface is really very intuitive and for me, it was very easy to use.
 I can’t remember any time it was hard, just from recent experience.
 Teddy didn’t ask me any questions about it too.

 After introducing Cacoo to your team, what improvements do you see?